strongloop/strongloop.com2/_posts/2018-08-14-join-us-at-apistrat-2018.md

   - Events

 ---
-[APIStrat](http://apistrat.com/) takes place September 24 - 26 in Nashville, Tennessee.
+[APIStrat](http://apistrat.com/) takes place September 24 - 26 in Nashville, Tennessee - just a month away!
 Hosted by the Open API Initiative and The Linux Foundation, this event provides opportunities to learn and discuss the API economy and all related things.

 <!--more-->
 <img src="https://strongloop.com/blog-assets/2017/09/apistrat-logo.jpg" alt="APIStrat logo" style="width: 450px"/>